Recommended Reading: Craft Books

 Kobold Guide to Worldbuilding edited by Janna Silverstein

-While this book is geared to game designers and people creating campaign worlds for role playing games, it’s still incredibly useful for fiction writers.
+While this book is geared to game designers and people creating campaign worlds for role-playing games, it’s still incredibly useful for fiction writers.

 Storyworld First: Creating a Unique Fantasy World for Your Novel by Jill Williamson